Voting in the election

 There are three steps in the voting process for the City of South Perth local government elections:

-The election results will be published on the City’s website by midday on Monday 21 October 2019 and they will also be available on the Western Australian Electoral Commission website.
+The election results will be published on the City’s website as soon as they are available and they will also be available on the Western Australian Electoral Commission website.

 Removal of address from the roll